computablee/DotMP/README.md

 # OpenMP.NET
 A library for writing OpenMP-style parallel code in .NET.
-Inspired by the fork-join paradigm of OpenMP, and attempts to replicate the OpenMP programming style as faithfully as possible.
+Inspired by the fork-join paradigm of OpenMP, and attempts to replicate the OpenMP programming style as faithfully as possible, though breaking spec at times.

 ## Supported Constructs